-What does When I Fall mean?
+What do you think When I Fall means?

 Barenaked Ladies: When I Fall Meaning